Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Death rates by leading causes of death show areas where health improvement and prevention programs could be targeted to reduce the greatest number of deaths.

-The causes of death shown in the bar chart and data table are the 10 leading causes of death in New Mexico in 2020.
+The causes of death shown in the bar chart and data table are the 10 leading causes of death in New Mexico in 2023.
+The causes are ranked according to the age-adjusted death rates for NM.
 The U.S. death rates for those same causes are also shown for comparison.
-The multi-colored grid shows the 10 leading causes of death for New Mexico versus the 10 leading causes for the U.S.
+The multi-colored grid underneath the bar chart shows the 10 leading causes of death for New Mexico versus the ranking of those same causes for the U.S.

 supplemental image